openshift/enhancements/enhancements/monitoring/metrics-collection-profiles.md

 ### Upgrade / Downgrade Strategy

-- If scrape profiles is accepted and is released to 4.13 then we must backport the new [Service|Pod]Monitors selectors to 4.12.
-The reason being that when an upgrade occurs and the new [Service|Pod]Monitors are deployed, we will not want the 4.12 Prometheus-Operator to process all the new [Service|Pod]Monitors as this would configure the Prometheus instances to start double scraping the OpenShift components that implemented the scrape profiles feature.
+- If metrics collection profiles is accepted and is released to 4.13 then we must backport the new [Service|Pod]Monitors selectors to 4.12.
+The reason being that when an upgrade occurs and the new [Service|Pod]Monitors are deployed, we will not want the 4.12 Prometheus-Operator to process all the new [Service|Pod]Monitors as this would configure the Prometheus instances to start double scraping the OpenShift components that implemented the metrics collection profiles feature.
 - Once we backport the new [Service|Pod]Monitors selectors upgrades and downgrades are not expected to present a significant challenge.